 Mashed potatoes are the ultimate comfort food.
 They’re quick and easy and the soft texture makes me feel like a kid.
-They’re also a great base for all kinds of variations like vegan mashed potatoes and garlic mashed potatoes.
+They’re also a great base for all kinds of variations like garlic mashed potatoes and herby mashed potatoes.

 Mashed Sweet Potatoes

 Looking for a tasty alternative to regular mashed potatoes?
 Try mashed sweet potatoes (aka yams).

 Rich, thick mushroom gravy with tons of umami.